becks-tech/simple-form/README.md

-# Simple Form
+# Simple Feedback Form
-A simple form made using form element and styled using Flexbox
+A simple feedback form made using form element and styled using Flexbox